juvi21/GPU-Puzzles-Solutions/README.md

 # GPU Puzzles Solutions

-- Solutions for all puzzles finished in 17.42 min streamed on twitch.
-Highly recommend those.
-Very fun :)
+The puzzles were completed in 17.42 minutes and streamed on Twitch.
+Highly recommend this puzzle set; was very fun.
+However, I strongly suggest attempting to solve them on your own first.
+Even if you're a complete beginner, they are achievable.
+If you've spent about a week studying CUDA, as I have, you'll find them relatively easy, even without knowledge of numba.
+The documentation is excellent! :)

+Solutions in:
+G
 - by [Sasha Rush](http://rush-nlp.com) - [srush_nlp](https://twitter.com/srush_nlp)

 ![](https://github.com/srush/GPU-Puzzles/raw/main/cuda.png)